 Rhode Island Program Quality Assessment (RIPQA)

-The state’s quality rating and improvement system (QRIS), BrightStars uses an intensive framework that includes all aspects of programming, including teaching and learning and staff qualifications.
-Launched in 2014, all licensed, standalone school-age programs serving CCAP children in grades K – 5 now receive a star rating.
-Ratings reflect the overall quality of a program and highlight where improvements can be made.
+Launched in 2014, the BrightStars platform critiques all aspects of programming, including teaching, learning, and staff qualifications.
+In Rhode Island, all licensed, school-age programs serving CCAP children in grades K–5 receive a star rating reflecting the overall quality of the program and highlighting where improvements can be made.